1878247293/MESS/README.md

 - CUDA is recommended for embedding and training, but CPU mode is also possible
 - a local sentence-transformer model is expected by default

 For this project, a local MiniLM model is enough.
+The backbone is the publicly available [`sentence-transformers/all-MiniLM-L12-v2`](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2).
 Prepare:

 - `model/all-MiniLM-L12-v2`

 If that folder does not exist, either:

-1. prepare it locally under `model/`, or
+1. download it from [Hugging Face](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) into `model/`, or
 2. override `--lm-model-or-path` when running

 ## Install